 Although any entity that wants to issue digital certificates for secure communications can potentially become their own certificate authority, most e-commerce websites use certificates issued by commercial CAs.
 Typically, the longer the CA has been operational, the more browsers and devices will trust the certificates a CA issues.
 Ideally, certificates are backwards compatibile with older browsers and operating systems, a concept known as ubiquity.

 Protocols that rely on certificate chain verification -- such as VPN and SSL/TLS -- are vulnerable to a number of dangerous attacks, including SSL man-in-the-middle attacks.
 Recently, trust in CAs has been shaken due to abuse of fraudulent certificates.
 Hackers have broken into various CA networks -- DigiNotar and Comodo, for example -- and signed bogus digital certificates in the names of trusted sites such as Twitter and Microsoft.
-In response, DigiCert became the first certificate authority to implement certificate transparency, an initiative intended to make it possible for a certificate to be issued for a domain without the domain owner's knowledge.
+In response, DigiCert became the first certificate authority to implement certificate transparency, an initiative intended to make it impossible for a certificate to be issued for a domain without the domain owner's knowledge.

 Please note: CA also stands for conditional access, a term used in DTV.